 Cocoa Bean is hoping to find a chihuahua-savvy owner, who will understand that she needs time to adjust to a new environment, who will let her come out of her shell on her own time, and who will love snuggling with her on the couch.

 Want to adopt a FWFP pup?
 Fill out our online adoption application by visiting our website: http://www.friendswithfourpaws.org/adoption-form.html

 **Please note that our dogs may be located in foster homes around NJ and the NYC area.
-It would be a great help to us if you can pick up your dog from transport, which is centrally located from Northern NJ and NYC, or foster home.**
+It would be a great help to us if you can pick up your dog from transport, (which is located in Astoria) or foster home.**

 **PLEASE INCLUDE YOUR PHONE NUMBER IN YOUR INQUIRY** We put a lot of time and energy into processing our adoptions to find our babies the best fit home for them.
 Please do not submit an inquiry if you are not serious about adopting.
 We are so excited to work with you to find you a new forever friend, and appreciate you working with us.
 For immediate consideration, please attach your application to the initial inquiry to help us expedite the process.